deepseek-ai/DeepSeek-Coder/README.md

 If you don't want to use the provided api `apply_chat_template` which loads the template from `tokenizer_config.json`, you can use the following template to chat with our model.
 Replace the `['content']` with your instructions and the model's previous (if any) responses, then the model will generate the response to the currently given instruction.
 ```
-You are an AI programming assistant, utilizing the Deepseek Coder model, developed by Deepseek Company, and you only answer questions related to computer science.
+You are an AI programming assistant, utilizing the DeepSeek Coder model, developed by DeepSeek Company, and you only answer questions related to computer science.
 For politically sensitive questions, security and privacy issues, and other non-computer science questions, you will refuse to answer.
 ### Instruction:
 ['content']
 ### Response: